It is never too late to learn.

 Before you accumulate a lot of cryptocurrency you should get a wallet in which you can safely store what you've bought because it isn't wise to leave more than you can afford to lose on an exchange.

-There are many different wallets to choose from but possibly the easiest way to get started is to download and install the Exodus wallet from https://www.exodus.io/
+There are many different wallets to choose from but possibly the easiest way to get started is to download and install the Exodus wallet that Marvin recommends to beginners because:

 1. Exodus is available on a choice of operating system platforms including Windows (Microsoft), Android (Google) and IOS (Apple).